 His tangents and long pauses may make this episode difficult for some to listen to.
-Although the conversation is a bit one-sided they do discuss the music industry and the morality of the record labels.
+Although the conversation is a bit one-sided, they discuss the music industry and the morality of the record labels.

-Other topics covered are West’s presidential aspirations, his religious path, and his preference for George Lucas-directed Star Wars prequels to the Disney counterparts.
+Other topics covered are West’s presidential aspirations, his religious path, and his preference for George Lucas-directed Star Wars prequels to his Disney counterparts.

 Frequently Asked Questions